-In order to participate in the Plan, you must satisfy certain age and service conditions under the Plan.
+For other contributions, you must satisfy certain age and service conditions under the Plan.

 - Minimum age requirement.
 There is no minimum age requirement for participation in the Plan. - Minimum service requirement.
 There is no minimum service requirement to participate under the Plan.
 Thus, you will be eligible to participate in the Plan (provided you are an Eligible Employee) as of the first Entry Date following your date of employment.